-Intel utilizes 3D Xpoint memory in several different products under the Optane brand that includes Optane Memory which is a cache for boosting storage performance, Optane SSD which is a series of solid state drives that utilize 3D Xpoint in place of traditional NAND, Optane DC Persistent Memory for servers which brings higher memory capacity closer to the CPU through DRAM sockets, and Optane Memory H10 which is a SSD for client systems that combines QLC NAND storage with Optane Memory Cache on the same M.2 forma factor.
+Intel utilizes Optane Memory in several different products under the Optane brand that includes Optane SSD, which is a series of solid state drives that utilize Optane Memory in place of traditional NAND, Optane DC Persistent Memory for servers which brings higher memory capacity closer to the CPU through DRAM sockets, and Optane Memory H10 which is a SSD for client systems that combines QLC NAND storage with Optane Memory as Cache on the same M.2 form factor.